If you’re looking for male boudoir photo ideas, you’re in the right place!

 3. Nail the pose

 Posing is one of the most difficult things in portrait photography in general – even more so in male boudoir sessions because often the model is not used to being in front of the camera and might feel self-conscious.
+Female boudoir photography can be a little easier in this respect.

 Having a photographer that knows how to direct male boudoir models to highlight the male body will make the subject more confident throughout the session.